 If you can't get into The Wave…

 To witness firsthand the colorful undulating sandstone of The Wave at Vermilion Cliffs National Monument means trying your luck in an online lottery or showing up in person at the nearby visitor's center to snag one of a few walk-in permits.
-Meanwhile, Vermilion Cliffs' White Pocket—an area of awe-inspiring slickrock with windswept layers of white, yellow and orange formations—requires no permit.
-That's the good news.
-Just bear in mind that the remote road to access it is nearly impassable for mere mortals without high-clearance vehicles and off-road-driving skills.
+Meanwhile, Coal Mine Canyon — an area of awe-inspiring sandstone with windswept layers of white, yellow and orange formations — is a rarely visited treasure on the edge of Painted Desert.

 The Bureau of Land Management, which manages the area, strongly urges visitors to use a guide authorized with special recreation permits through BLM to transport you there and back safely in a four-wheel-drive vehicle.
 This leaves you free to explore the smooth swirls of banded rocks set against a photo-worthy Arizona blue sky.

 Even with a new online lottery reservation system, you have to try 15 months in advance to get overnight accommodations at Phantom Ranch, the rustic, hiker-favored lodging that sits at the bottom of the Grand Canyon.
 You'll have better luck at Grand Canyon Lodge North Rim, located in a quieter, less-visited part of the national park.

 The woodsy, circa-1930s lodge is a National Historic Landmark and is open seasonally from May to October.
 It offers several accommodation styles that range from motel rooms to cabins; plus you'll enjoy a full dining room, deli and bar.
 From the lodge, it's easy to jump on North Rim hiking and biking trails or to sign up for a trail ride.
 Best move?
 Put your feet up and enjoy the breathtaking canyon views.